bossbuwi/existence/README.md

 **Tools Needed:**
 * Java IDE, preferably [IntelliJ IDEA](https://www.jetbrains.com/idea/). _Note that if other IDEs are used, there might be additional setup needed._
 * [PostgreSQL](https://www.postgresql.org/download/) installation, at least version 13. **pgAdmin** must be included in the installation.
+* [node.js](https://nodejs.org/en/) installation at version 16.17.0.
+Other versions may work but are not guaranteed.
+This is required by the frontend.
 * A tool for testing REST APIs, preferably [Postman](https://www.postman.com/downloads/).
 * A simple but capable text editing tool, preferably [Visual Studio Code](https://code.visualstudio.com/download). _Note that if the IntelliJ IDEA used is the Ultimate version, this may not be needed._